RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

 \subsubsection{Processing Elements}

-The LSTM cell is further subdivided into multiple processing elements (PEs) \circled{1}.
+The architecture of an LSTM cell is shown in Figure \ref{Fig.:sublstm} (b).
+Each cell is subdivided into four processing elements (PEs) \circled{1}.
 Per equations \eqref{it_eq} -- \eqref{ht_eq}, each input $X_t$ is multiplied with four different sets of weights.
-A single PE can only be assigned to one of the weight sets (known as gates).
+A single PE can be assigned to any one of the weight sets (known as gates), e.g. $I_{G}$, $F_{G}$, $O_{G}$ or $C_{G}$.
 However, an LSTM cell gate can be mapped to one or more PEs across LSTM units depending on its storage requirements and input/output fanout.
-PEs have racetrack-based storage for weights and racetrack-based compute units.
+Allocating four hardware PEs to each LSTM unit allows RNNFast to accommodate different RNN variants (see Section \ref{subsec:mapping}).

+PEs have racetrack-based storage for weights and racetrack-based compute units, including multiply accumulator (MAC) engines for matrix multiplication.
+The MAC engine is composed of 256+16 DWM based full adders.
+The MAC unit is deeply pipelined into 48 stages.
+In order to increase parallelism, each PE uses two MAC engines, one for the main input $X_t$ and one for the feedback input $h_{t-1}$.

 Each PE unit holds a set of weights and performs the dot product on the corresponding subset of inputs.
 Each PE only consumes inputs corresponding to the weights it stores.
 Each input to a PE is multiplied by its weight and accumulated with the result of the previous multiplication \circled{2}.
 Each PE stores the result of the accumulation in its own output racetrack.

-PEs include multiply accumulator (MAC) engines for performing matrix multiplication.
-The MAC engine is composed of 256+16 DWM based full adders.
-The MAC unit is deeply pipelined into 48 stages and the latency of each stage is 2 clock cycles which result in total 96 cycles.
-New input can feed in to pipeline every two cycles.

-To improve performance, these dot product operations are performed in parallel using two different MAC engines, one for input $X_t$ and one for feedback input $h_{t-1}$. having 4 PEs per LSTM units makes the design very flexible to different variants of RNNs (see Section \ref{subsec:mapping}).
-Each PE is capable of doing multiplication for the recurrent and input paths and accumulate the results independently.
-Hence PEs can handle simple RNN neurons independently.